How to Use Hazard Reporting Forms in SMS

-Form Fields to Include on Captains Trip Report
+Form Fields to Include on Captain's Trip Report

 Like cabin safety reports, captain’s trip reports are also very useful for aircraft operators.
-They provide captains and second lieutenants an opportunity to reports issues that are specific to flying aircraft.
+They provide captains and second lieutenants an opportunity to report issues that are specific to flying aircraft.
 Captain’s trip reports should include form fields like:

 - Aircraft number;

 - Crew on aircraft;

 - Irregularities?
 If so, what?

 - Chief pilot’s name.

 Because nearly all aviation service providers will interact with aircraft or machinery on some level, maintenance reports are nearly ubiquitously useful in aviation SMS.
 Good form fields to have on these reports are: